solo-io/solo-kit/README.md

 ## upgrading to v0.12.0 (solo-kit with go.mod)

-As of go 1.11, go began introducing support for go modules, it's dependency management system.
+As of go 1.11, go began introducing support for go modules, its dependency management system.
 As of solo-kit 0.12.0 we will officially support running solo-kit with go.mod outside of the GOPATH.

 This change has been a lot time coming, but it also means a few changes to solo-kit.